MMunibas/MDCM/README.md

 # MDCM
-Machine learning code to fit Minimal Distributed Charge Models (MDCMs)
+Machine learning code to fit Minimal Distributed Charge Models (MDCMs).
+Note that the developmental "MDCM-2.0" branch contains added functionality and a couple of bugfixes.

 ## Authors:
 MDCM scripts and code by Mike Devereux (Michael.Devereux at unibas.ch) except: